Goood morning fam!

 Repeat circuit 2 more times through, and then run finish your run, making sure to stretch at the end of your workout.

-It’s no secret that I LOVE lululemon–I was a convert after my dad gave me my first pair of Align leggings for Christmas back in college.
-Now, I absolutely adore their running collection–especially their shorts, because they’re like wearing air–so comfortable, and so cute, you’ll wear them even when you have no intention of working out. 😂
+Everything I’m wearing in this post Is lululemon–which is typically my #1 go-to activewear brand.
+I have been a convert ever since my dad gave me my first pair of Align leggings for Christmas back in college!
+I really love their running collection–especially their shorts, because they’re like wearing air–so comfortable, and so cute, you’ll wear them even when you have no intention of working out.

 If you remember this post I did on their Run collection earlier this spring, I wanted to review some new items–so I chose the Tracker V Shorts, Long Line Energy Bra, and the Seek Simplicity Tank.
 If you’re in the market for some new athletic staples, I think you will love these!

-What I love most about lululemon’s shorts (aside from how cute they are) is that the lining is SO buttery soft–it feels like you’re wearing nothing–unlike other lined running shorts that make you feel like you’re wearing a diaper. 😬They are light as air, sweat-wicking, with a little zipper pocket to hold your keys, credit card, etc. They are loose in the thighs, but they don’t ride up or bunch–plus, they’re not too short! 🙌🏻
+What I love most about lululemon’s shorts (aside from how cute they are) is that the lining is SO buttery soft–it feels like you’re wearing nothing–unlike other lined running shorts that make you feel like you’re wearing a diaper!!
+They are light as air, sweat-wicking, with a little zipper pocket to hold your keys, credit card, etc. They are loose in the thighs, but they don’t ride up or bunch–plus, they’re not too tight/short!

 Sizing: I think they fit true to size for lululemon–I usually wear a 4 in lulu sizes and ordered a 4 here and they worked great.
 In general, lululemon runs very small.
 I typically wear an XS or a 0-2 in workout pants, so lulu is at least 1-2 sizes up from the norm.